 Care and consideration of the victim's wishes will be taken into account throughout the intervention process.
-Individuals who feel that they are victims of any sexual misconduct are urged to file a complaint or grievance with the Title IX Coordinator, Campus Police Department, Dean of Students, or the Vice President for Student Services.
+Individuals who feel that they are victims of any sexual misconduct are urged to file a complaint or grievance with the Title IX Coordinator, Campus Police Department, or the Vice President for Student Services.
 The College strongly recommends that all victims seek immediate medical assistance.
 A victim may have internal or external injuries and may need treatment for disease or infection.
 Additionally, the College strongly recommends that all victims seek counseling and emotional assistance.
-A full range of support services can be initiated through the office of the Title IX Coordinator or the Vice President for Student Services.
-The lead investigator for any sexual misconduct issues will typically be the college's Title IX Coordinator/Vice President for Instruction.
+A full range of support services can be initiated through the office of the Title IX Coordinator.
+The lead investigator for any sexual misconduct issues will typically be the college's Title IX Coordinator.
 If circumstances arise where it is inappropriate for this person or this person is unable to serve as the lead investigator, the responsibility will be assigned to the Vice President for Student Services or another campus official trained in issues of sexual misconduct.
 For student and employee grievances against a student of the College, results of the investigation and/or the subsequent hearing will be referred to the Vice President for Student Services for consideration of possible disciplinary action against an accused student using the list of possible sanctions below.
 For student and employee grievances against an employee of the College, results of the investigation and/or the subsequent hearing will be referred to the Vice President for Business Operations for consideration of possible disciplinary action against an accused employee using the list of possible sanctions below.